Qtum is a platform built for business, mixing the strength of bitcoin’s blockchain with Ethereum’s virtual machine.

 Qtum is still in its early days, as of September 2017, so you won’t find many merchants who accept QTUM tokens as payment.
 That’s not to say you can’t pay other users who also use Qtum with QTUM tokens, but until wider adoption you will have a hard time using your cryptocoins.

-Because, as of September 2017, Qtum is still an extremely young cryptocurrency we don’t have much data on its price history, but it does seem as though it’s gaining ground.
+As of September 2017, Qtum was still an extremely young cryptocurrency that seemed as though it’s gaining ground.
 From $3.88/QTUM in mid-July 2017…

 it rose to nearly $20 per coin by the end of August 2017.